Institute of Buddhist Studies Logo

 Certificate Programs

-IBS certificate programs support focused study on specific traditions and topics including Sōtō Zen, Theravada, and Shin Buddhism, Buddhist chaplaincy and Buddhism and psychology.
+IBS certificate programs support foundational understandings of Buddhism plus focused studies on specific traditions and topics including Sōtō Zen, Theravada, Shin Buddhism, and Buddhist Chaplaincy.

 Certificate programs can be completed within a degree or independently.